Saturday, May 16, 2009

 ASIN B002EEP30M

-The author also talks about it being near the end of days with only a few inches left before judgment days, this was for me a bit of an eye-roller even though the author is very well read and quotes numerous other authors who have written about the great pyramid.
+The author also talks about it being near the end of days, with only a few inches left before judgment day.
+This was for me a bit of an eye-roller, even though the author is very well-read and quotes numerous other authors who have written about the Great Pyramid.

-Towards the end of Reverend Seiss' third lecture, we find him relating Darwinism to the complex structure of the great pyramid and the idea that the predecessor of Victorian man closer to apes than himself could have built so complicated a structure as the great pyramid.
+Towards the end of Reverend Seiss's third lecture, we find him relating Darwinism to the complex structure of the Great Pyramid and the idea that the predecessor of Victorian man, closer to apes than himself, could have built so complicated a structure as the Great Pyramid.

-In the fourth lecture, the author presents and talks about testimonials both positive as well as negative with the most impressive pro testimonial from the late Scottish Astronomer Royal Piazzi Smyth the theories most vocal proponent.
+In the fourth lecture, the author presents and talks about testimonials, both positive as well as negative, with the most impressive pro testimonial from the late Scottish Astronomer Royal, Piazzi Smyth, the theory's most vocal proponent.
 Reverend Seiss defends his argument admirably and with grace.

 No comments: